Suryatejakalapala/dsa/README.md

 p = Person("Surya", 20)
 ```

-This code creates a new `Person` object with the name "Alice" and the age 25.
+This code creates a new `Person` object with the name "Surya" and the age 20.

 ## Methods